Conservation and Improvement of Adequate Working Environment

 Rank Training name

-First year after hiring ●New employee training (excluding mid-career employees) ●New-employee follow-up training (excluding mid-career employees) ●Mid-career employee training (only mid-career employees) ●CSR, compliance, investor relations, environmental, safety, and sanitation training
+First year after hiring ●New employee training (excluding mid-career employees) ●New-employee follow-up training (excluding mid-career employees) ●Mid-career employee training (only mid-career employees) ●CSR, compliance, environmental issues, and health and safety training

-Third year after hiring ●Skills improvement training ●New employee supporter on-the-job training ●CSR, compliance, investor relations, environmental, safety, and sanitation training
+Third year after hiring ●Skills improvement training ●New employee supporter on-the-job training ●CSR and health and safety training

-Fourth year after hiring ●Power-up training ●New employee supporter on-the-job training ●CSR, compliance, investor relations, environmental, safety, and sanitation training
+Fourth year after hiring ●Power-up training ●New employee supporter on-the-job training ●CSR and health and safety training

-Sixth year after hiring ●Career advancement training ●Career enhancement follow-up training ●New employee supporter on-the-job training ●CSR, compliance, investor relations, environmental, safety, and sanitation training
+Sixth year after hiring ●Career advancement training ●Career enhancement follow-up training ●New employee supporter on-the-job training ●CSR and IR training

-Assistant manager ●New leader training ●Next-generation business leader development training ●Career interview support training ●CSR, compliance, investor relations, environmental, safety, and sanitation training
+Assistant manager ●New leader training ●Next-generation business leader development training ●Career interview support training ●CSR, environmental issues, and health and safety training

-Manager ●New manager training ●Management training (management follow-up training) ●Next-generation business leader development training ●CSR, compliance, investor relations, environmental, safety, and sanitation training
+Manager ●New manager training ●Management training (management follow-up training) ●Next-generation business leader development training ●CSR and compliance training

-General manager ●New division manager training ●Next-generation business leader development training ●CSR, compliance, investor relations, environmental, safety, and sanitation training
+General manager ●New division manager training ●Next-generation business leader development training ●CSR, compliance, and environmental issues training

 Training system by category